 You might notice this Travelife Partner logo dotted around our website, but what does it mean?
 Travelife is a training, management and certification initiative for tourism companies committed to sustainability.
 A big focus for Rickshaw Travel in 2014 was working towards achieving the Travelife Better Places Partner criteria.
 There were many areas of the business to look at, from how we run our office to ensuring our local partners in our destinations are on board with responsible tourism practices.
 We’re proud to say that we achieved our Travelife Better Places Partner criteria in December 2014 and are continuing to make plans to become even more sustainable.
 Our local partners in Thailand and Brazil have also achieved the accreditation, and we hope this sets the trend for the future!

 In each of our destinations we support a local project.
 These range from wildlife charities to NGOs supporting children in need.
-At the time of booking you’ll have the opportunity to donate £5 to the local project in that country (although you can donate more if you like).
-We also like to do the odd bit of fundraising ourselves.
+We’re really passionate about giving something back to the destinations and communities that we work with.
+That’s why £5 of the value of every booking will always be contributed to our local project in that destination.
+Oh and we also like to do the odd bit of fundraising ourselves.
 In the past we’ve done cake sales, wear your onesie to work day and a smiling competition.
 Check out the list of all our projects here.

 While long haul travel is, by its very nature, not particularly eco-friendly, we try very hard to minimise our effect on the environment.
 Travel may not be the best way to preserve our planet, but it certainly makes for a more tolerant, understanding and open-minded global community, which is why it’s so important that your travel experiences are meaningful.
 If you’re looking to offset the carbon from your international flights, we recommend Pure Leapfrog.
 They’re a UK based charity who provide low cost finance to UK community energy projects and support international carbon reduction projects.